-3.6.2 Chemical Oxygen Demand
+3.5.1 Chemical Oxygen Demand (COD)

-The chemical oxygen demand (COD) was measured using Spectrophotometer HACH DR/2400 @ DR/2800(Figure 3.7) and COD Digester Reactor.
-A sample of 2 ml was placed in a vial with the oxidizing acid solution that was then held at 150 $^{\circ}$ C for 2 h.
+Chemical oxygen demand (COD) is used as a measure of oxygen requirement of a sample that is susceptible to oxidation by strong chemical oxidant.
+This chemical oxygen demand (COD) was measured by using Spectrophotometer HACH DR/2400 @ DR/2800(Figure 3.6) and COD Digester Reactor (Figure 3.7).
+A sample of 2 ml was placed in a vial with the oxidizing acid solution that was then held at 150°C for 2 h in COD Digestion Reactor.
 After cooling, the sample was then analysed in the HACH spectrophotometer.
 The colour of the samples varied from orange to dark green, indicating COD strength in the range of 0-15,000 mg/L.